 We will offer you help to grow as a leader and have a healthy, successful community charitable program.
 This is done through three program phases:

-As a trainee, you will learn about leadership, community development, project management, communications, fundraising, financial management, and technology.
+As a trainee, you will learn about leadership, community development, project planning, communications, fundraising, financial management, technology, impact measurement, and project management.
 We help you build a strong foundation for your program so you can achieve greater success.
 The training is done through online lessons, video and audio lectures, homework, and hands-on activities.

 Once you finish the beginner training program, you can apply to become a Cultivate partner.
 We connect our partners with volunteers, mentors, and coaches who offer their talents, expertise, and guidance to help our partners and their programs.